aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 ## Transmitting our metadata to the subsequent requests

-If your project makes no HTTP requests, you can stop here, but a backend for frontend still has to forward its labels to its dependencies.
-To do that, we have to set the header propagation mechanism up:
+If your project is a module that makes no HTTP requests, you can stop here, but for a gateway, you still have to forward its log context to its dependencies.
+To do so, we have to set the header propagation mechanism up:

 ```cs
 // Program.cs